 As with any new tool, there is a learning curve.
 Because Divi has so many features and is so different from the WordPress website builder, it can seem overwhelming at first.

-However, once you get the hang of how Divi works, I’m confident that you’ll be grateful for taking the time to learn it.
+However, once you get the hang of it, I’m confident that you’ll be grateful for taking the time to learn it.

 Plus, you don’t have to go it alone!
 When you’re new to something, it’s so helpful to have a community where you can ask questions.
 This is why I invite you to join my WordPress Happy Facebook group where we are talking about websites and marketing every day.